MetaAgentX/OpenCaptchaWorld/README.md

 ## 📰 News

+* [2025-07-28] ✅ The number of captchas has been doubled in Open CaptchaWorld Benchmark
 * [2025-05-29] ✅ We have released the first version of <span style="color:#00ffff; font-weight:bold;">**Open CaptchaWorld**</span> Benchmark and Dataset.

 ## 📋 Table of Contents